 What sort of food should you pack?

 You need plenty of food that will provide you with energy.
 Energy snacks such as nuts, fruit especially bananas, seeds, energy bars, etc,.
-Lunch could consist of a sandwich, or pasta.
+Lunch should be a protein and carbohydrate, to continue to provide you with the energy you need.

 You need to think healthy on a hike, taking sweets and crisps and buying fast food will only make you feel uncomfortable and slow you down.